 Grab an album.
 Drop the needle.
 Pour a drink.

-No matter what you’re playing or who’s by your side, listening to a few favorite records is sometimes all you need to have a good time, or even throw a party.
-After the year we’ve had, that’s something we can get behind.
+No matter what’s playing or who’s by your side, a few favorite records are sometimes all you need to have a good time.

-The folks at Record Store Day agree, which is why it inspired the theme of this year’s Sun Records vinyl compilation: Having a Party.
+The folks at Record Store Day couldn’t agree more.
 Created by a small group of independent record store owners and employees back in 2007, the goal of Record Store Day is to keep the spirit of the local record store alive and well.
 The organization highlights the roles these shops across the country play in the lives of music lovers and musicians alike, acting as cultural hubs, hidden in pockets within big cities and small towns, offering a space to share, explore, purchase, and celebrate music.

-The day itself has always been dedicated to live performances, moments shared with fellow fans, and all the vinyl you could ever dream of – how could Tito’s not show up at this party?
+The day itself has always been dedicated to live performances, moments shared with fellow fans, and all the vinyl releases you could ever dream of – how could Tito’s not show up to the party?

 The Tito's Spin on Record Store Day

-For eight years now, Tito’s Handmade Vodka has joined forces with Record Store Day to support those celebrations.
-In addition to various local and regional event support, Tito’s has collaborated with Record Store Day to create an annual, limited edition vinyl release; a compilation featuring tracks from the Sun Records catalog selected by the deeply passionate folks who work in record stores.
+For the last decade, Tito’s Handmade Vodka has joined forces with Record Store Day to support that celebrating.
+In addition to various local and regional event support, Tito’s has collaborated with Record Store Day to create limited-edition vinyl releases over the years; compilations featuring tracks from the Sun Records catalog selected by the deeply passionate folks who work in record stores.
 Each year the album is curated to a theme, chosen to highlight new artists and tracks from the legendary Sun Records family.

 More About Record Store Day

 For updates on Record Store Day and to find participating record stores, please visit recordstoreday.com/stores.
-In the meantime, we suggest putting a record on and practicing your dance moves.
+In the meantime, we suggest putting a record on and feeling the love.

 Leaf it alone and let this cocktail shake things up.
 Just like Linda Gail blazing her way through the Memphis music scene, the Tito's Charred Vinyl is all fired up.
 Starting early and into her later years, Gail shared a sound that got people out of their seats and into a moment they'll always remember.
 So, we had to create a drink equally unforgettable, equally smoldering, and with a spicy twist to match a musical heroine.
 Recipe creation, musician research, and storytelling courtesy of Spatchcock Funk